dannylekim/kantasky/docs/Notes.md

 Android app written in Kotlin
 Username checks in the db

+Read more about mongo schemas in hopes to optimizing

 # Important

 Reorganize and refactor to be using promises and arrow functions